jiachengxu/idetcd/README.md

 Before you move to the next step, make sure that you've **already set up a etcd instance**, and don't forget to write down the endpoints.

-Then you need to add a Corefile which specifys the configuration of the CoreDNS server in the same directory of `main.go`, an simple Corefile example is as follows, please go to [CoreDNS github repo](https://github.com/coredns/coredns) for more details.
+Then you need to add a Corefile which specifys the configuration of the CoreDNS server in the same directory of `main.go`, a simple Corefile example is as follows, please go to [CoreDNS Github repo](https://github.com/coredns/coredns) for more details.

  ~~~ corefile
  . {